tarantool/doc/doc/reference/interactive_console.rst

 The interactive console is often called the Lua console to distinguish it from the administrative console, but in fact it can handle both Lua and SQL input.

-The majority of examples in this manual show what users see with the interactive console, including the prompt (which can be ``tarantool>``), the instruction (which can be a Lua request or an SQL statement), and the response (which can be a display in either YAML format or Lua format).
+The majority of examples in this manual show what users see with the interactive console.
+It includes:

+*   ``tarantool>`` prompt
+*   instruction (a Lua request or an SQL statement)
+*   response (a display in either YAML or Lua format)

 .. code-block:: none

-    -- Typical interactive console example with Lua input and YAML output tarantool> box.info().replication
+    -- Interactive console example with Lua input and YAML output tarantool> box.info().replication
     ---
     - 1: